the-au-forml-lab/plgroup/readme.md

 **How to change the paper selection schedule**

 The ["choose paper" workflow](https://github.com/the-au-forml-lab/plgroup/blob/main/.github/workflows/choose.yaml) runs on schedule.
-It can be customized using [these instructions](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).
+To change the schedule, follow [these instructions](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).
-It is also possible to pause the workflow, without code changes, from repository actions settings.
+It is also possible to pause the workflow without code changes from repository settings (secrets and variables > actions > variables):

-To pause the workflow change `PAPER_CHOOSE_ON` variable to `0`.
-To resume action set the value to `1`.
+- to pause the workflow set `PAPER_CHOOSE_ON` value to `0`.
+- to resume action set `PAPER_CHOOSE_ON` value to `1`.

 **Notes for forking**